awslabs/graphstorm/docs/source/advanced/language-models.rst

 There are a set of modes to use LMs in GraphStorm.

 #.
 Use Pre-trained LMs only without fine-tuning
     In this mode, users can embed text contents with pre-trained LMs, and then use them as the input node features to train GNN models, but do not fine-tune the LMs.
 Model training speed in this mode is fast, and memory consumption will be lower.
-However, in some cases, pre-trained LMs may not fit to the graph data well, hence not improving performance.
+However, in some cases, pre-trained LMs may not fit to the text data on graph well, hence not improving performance.

 #.
 Fine-tune LMs on graph data
     To achieve better performance, it is better to fine-tune LMs with graph data.
 To achieve this goal, GraphStorm provides four training strategies.